ArminJo/ATtinySerialOut/README.md

 This example issues an alarm if the chip sensor detect a falling teperarure and is fully documented [here](https://github.com/ArminJo/Arduino-OpenWindowAlarm)

 # Revision History

+### Version 1.0.5
+- Symbol TINY_SERIAL_INHERIT_FROM_PRINT - if defined, you can use this class as a replacement for standard Serial as a print class.
+- improved all ...Hex() functions.

 ### Version 1.0.4
-- changed label `loop` to `txloop` in `write1Start8Data1StopNoParity()` for 38400 baud
+- changed label `loop` to `txloop` in `write1Start8Data1StopNoParity()` for 38400 baud.

 ### Version 1.0.3
-- OpenWindowAlarm example updated
+- OpenWindowAlarm example updated.

 ### Version 1.0.2
-- `printHex()` now using capital letters
+- `printHex()` now using capital letters.
-- Improved OpenWindowAlarm example
+- Improved OpenWindowAlarm example.

 ### Version 1.0.1
-- Renamed example to be consistent
+- Renamed example to be consistent.

 ### Version 1.0.0
-Initial Arduino library version
+Initial Arduino library version.

 ### Remark
 C version of serial code is included for better understanding, but assembler version is used.
 This is because for the C code the timing depends on compiler optimisation switches.
 You should get the right timing if you compile the C code it with Arduino standard settings or: